Competition of the connectivity with the local and the global order in polymer melts and crystals: Results and discussion

-Fig.\ref{figQ} evidences that the local order is quite low with respect to the ideal cases (Fig.\ref{figQideal}) and the order parameters are very close to the random values $Q_{l,local}^{random}$, especially for $l=6,8,10$.
-This aspect is better seen in Fig.\ref{figQ6Q4} which evidences that the connectivity tends to reduce the local order which approaches the characteristics of the random bond configurations and depart markedly by the icos, hcp and fcc ordering.
-Note that, due to the removal of the vibrational motion, the inherent configurations exhibit $(Q_{4,local}^{IS}$, $Q_{6,local}^{IS})$ pairs which differ from the random configurations a little bit more than the instantaneous ones.
+Fig.\ref{figQ} evidences that the FCS local order is quite low with respect to the ideal cases (Fig.\ref{figQideal}) even at the lowest temperature under study and the order parameters are very close to the random values $Q_{l,local}^{random}$, especially for $l=6,8,10$.
+This aspect is better seen by plotting the $(Q_{4,local}^{IS}$, $Q_{6,local}^{IS})$ pairs in Fig.\ref{figQ6Q4}.
+This evidences that the connectivity tends to reduce the local order which not only departs markedly by the icos, hcp and fcc ordering, but it also exhibits significant deviations from the HS disordered packing.

-Table \ref{parametri} compares the order parameters $Q_{4,local}$, $Q_{6,local}$ and the ordered fractions of the polymer melt and the HS disordered packing.
-It is seen that, as expected from inspecting Fig.\ref{figQ6Q4}, the fcc, hcp and icos fractions are lower than the ones reported in HS packing.
-The absence of hcp and fcc ordering in a melt of chains made by tangent HSs close to the maximally random jammed state has been noted \cite{LasoJCP09}.